deviaze/seal/docs/libraries_and_programming.md

 - Many other standard libraries! -->
 # Programming and Standard Library

+Luau is a simple, dependable, and extremely fast scripting language with strict typechecking and tooling support.

 Although seal provides some builtin globals (such as `p`, `pp`, `channel` (in a child thread), and `script`), most features are in the standard library.
 You can import stdlibs like so:

 ```luau